Brian F. Linnane

-Rev. Brian F. Linnane, S.J. (born August 25, 1955) is the former president of Loyola University Maryland.
+Brian Francis Linnane, S.J. (born August 25, 1955) is an American Jesuit academic who served as president of Loyola University Maryland from 2005 to 2021.
 Before assuming the presidency, he served as an assistant dean and associate professor at College of the Holy Cross, a Jesuit institution in Worcester, Massachusetts.

 Early life and education

 Born August 25, 1955, Fr.
 Linnane entered the Society of Jesus in 1977 and was ordained to the Roman Catholic priesthood on June 14, 1986.
 He earned an A.B. degree, magna cum laude, from Boston College in 1977 and an M.A. in government from Georgetown University in 1981 before undertaking divinity studies at the Jesuit School of Theology at Berkeley, where he received an M.Div. in 1986 and an S.T.L. in 1988.
 He earned an M.A. in 1990, an M.Phil. in 1991, and a Ph.D. in 1994 in religious studies from Yale University.
 He received an honorary doctorate from Loyola University Maryland in 2015.